Why do we teach art?

 Message from the Subject Leader

-Mrs Matthews is the Art and Design Subject Leader.
-She loves to create large pieces of art with the children and their collaborative pieces can be seen around the school displayed in the entrance foyer, the dining hall and the corridors around the building.
+Mrs Melia is the Art and Design Subject Leader and loves to create large pieces of art with the children.
 She is a firm believer that art is for everyone regardless of ability and anyone can create work they can be proud of given the right amount of nurture and encouragement.

 Support for Parents